c4s4/babel/README.md

 ### VScodium

 - *vscodium-build* script will download and install VScodium, then remove old versions to keep last two releases.
+If no version is passed on command line, latest released version will be installed.
 - *version vscodium* script will switch between installed versions.

 *Enjoy!*